-The likelihood of a recession in developed markets has been well flagged.
-The severity of this, along with the prospects of a sustained economic recovery in China, will be key for Asian equities.
-Asian equity share prices continue to look attractive to us relative to global equities, while inflationary pressures are less pronounced across the region.
-We are confident about the outlook for dividends considering the excess cash being generated, and the low level of dividends paid out compared to earnings.
-We remain focused on investing in domestically orientated companies with strong cash flows and what we see as sustainable and growing dividends.
+The likelihood of a recessionary environment in developed markets has been well flagged and the severity of this, along with the prospects of a sustained recovery in China, will likely be key for the outlook in the region.
+These events will have a material impact on corporate profitability and the earnings trajectory, which has already been negatively impacted by a weaker outlook for the consumer from stubbornly high inflation and elevated interest rates.

+However, Asia equity valuations continue to look attractive to us relative to global equities and have already witnessed a sharp downgrade in earnings.
+Inflationary pressures also remain less pronounced in the region.
+We are more confident about the outlook for dividends considering the excess cash being generated and the low level of dividends paid out compared to earnings.
+We remain focused on domestically orientated companies with strong cash flow and what we see as sustainable and growing dividends.